tonethar/IGME-230-GDD-2017-Fall/weekly/Week-03A-Notes.md

 ## Reference
 - HTML tables are commonly used to display tabular data on the web.
 A quick walkthrough of how to use them is here:  https://www.w3schools.com/html/html_tables.asp
+- Do you want to use fonts that may not be on the user's machine?
+Import them from Google Fonts - https://fonts.google.com

 ## Demo
 - Files will be posted when we're done!